awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 1. Elastic resize takes a cluster snapshot\.

    The snapshot that elastic resize creates includes [no\-backup tables](working-with-snapshots.md#snapshots-no-backup-tables)\.
 If your cluster doesn't have a recent snapshot because you disabled automated snapshots, the backup operation takes longer\.
 To minimize the time before the resize operation begins, we recommend that you enable automated snapshots or create a manual snapshot before starting an elastic resize\.
+When you start an elastic resize and a snapshot operation is currently in progress, then elastic resize might fail if the snapshot operation doesn't complete within a few minutes\.
 For more information, see [Amazon Redshift snapshots](working-with-snapshots.md)\.

 1. The cluster is temporarily unavailable while elastic resize migrates cluster metadata\.